Search preferences

 Añadir al carrito

 WRIGHT, Frank Lloyd.
-Schumacher's Taliesin line of decorative Fabrics and Wallpapers.
-5 leaves of text and 26 Sheets of Wallpaper designed by Wright.
-Folio, 450 x 345 mm, bound in publisher's illustrated tan cloth.
+Schumacher's Taliesin line of Decorative Wallpapers.
+5 leaves of text and 26 sheets of wallpaper designed by Wright.
+Folio, 450 x 345 mm., bound in publisher's illustrated tan cloth.
 [Chicago: E.W.
-Bredemeier & Co., ND 1950's].
+Bredemeier & Co., 1950s].
 A scarce salesman's sample book for a line of wallpapers designed by Frank Lloyd Wright.
 In addition to the 26 original sheets of wallpaper designed by Wright, there are 6 pages of photographic plates illustrating rooms with the products in use, demonstrating Wright's ideal of the close relationship between architecture and decorative design.
-This is a rare book presumably issued in a small edition, and with most copies having been dismembered for the original wallpaper samples,.
+This is a rare book presumably issued in a small edition, and with most copies having been dismembered for the original wallpaper samples.
+Mitchell's Choice 8.5.

 • Imagen del vendedor de The Fountainhead. a la venta por Raptis Rare Books